kylehake/SNHUPortfolio/README.md

 I think a good team member in software development should have quite a few different qualities that will help someone become a valuable asset to the team.
 I think communcation and transparency are both key in software development because making sure questions or concerns are cleared up as timely as possible will only help the team further progress.
 Transparency in understanding ones strengths and weaknesses can help develop a better skill set as well as keeps the team on the same page on in terms of who to go to if questions do arise.
 Being skilled in coding is very important for the overall product but I think interpersonal skills like communcation are foundational in team developement and success.
 I also think having the ability to take constructive feedback and apply them to future processes is also important for a good team member because being able take critiques from others and apply them helps build teama rapport as well as foster realtionships amongst team members.

-## CS320 Contact/ContactService and Testing
+## CS320 Software Testing Automation

 ### How can I ensure that my code, program, or software is functional and secure?